 - Your dollar goes a long way!
 On average, $1 abolishes $100 of debt.

 - 100 percent of your donation goes towards abolishing medical debt.

 - RIP Medical Debt is a 501c3 nonprofit organization, and our EIN number is 47-1442997.
 Donations are tax-deductible as allowed by law.

 - We have specific programs for veterans and active service members of the US military.

 - There are no tax consequences for those whose medical debts are forgiven.
 The forgiveness is a gift from a detached and disinterested third party (RIP) is an act of generosity, so forgiveness of the

 - does not count as being income to the gift recipient.

 Disclaimer: In the event that a campaign is unable to meet RIP Medical Debt's local campaign contribution goal, all funds will be attributed to our national funds for general or veteran medical debt.

-Shirley Acton donated $50.00 to Project Empathy: Presbytery of Sheppards and Lapsley
+$26.25 was donated to Project Empathy: Presbytery of Sheppards and Lapsley

 - View More Recent Activity